Utilizing Mood-Setting, Illuminating, & Room-Defining Mirrors

 Knowing when to hang one such as when a space feels closed-in or dim or choosing the right style like round for softness or rectangular for drama makes all the difference.

-When Hanging A Mirror Consider
+When Hanging a Mirror Consider

 - Placement: Choose a location that reflects natural light or enhances the room's focal points.
 Opposite a window or across from a piece of art can work well.